 Expert Tip: Once your baby reaches 6 months of age, be sure you are offering a couple of ounces of water in a cup as you offer solids too.
 (The AAP recommends waiting until 6 months to offer water and no more than 8 ounces of water per day for babies 6-12 months.)

-3. Could something else be causing new sleep struggles?
+3. Could something else be causing new sleep struggles?anchor

 At the same time solids are being introduced, babies are facing huge developmental strides including: increasing mobility, expanding interest in the world around them, and changing sleep needs.
 Although it can look like introducing solids caused a sleep disturbance, this is often coincidental.
 Truly, your rough nights may have nothing to do with beginning solids.

-If solids won’t fix sleep, how can I help my baby sleep better?
+If solids won’t fix sleep, how can I help my baby sleep better?anchor

 Here are a few of the elements vital to restful baby sleep: